codingMustache/codingMustache/README.md

 ## Joke of the Day

-Without geometry life is pointless.
+My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+What does AD stand for in relation to Windows Operating Systems?
- 1. 23
+ 1. Alternative Drive
- 2. 15
+ 2. Automated Database
- 3. 53
+ 3. Active Department
- 4. 8
+ 4. Active Directory

 <details>
   <summary>Answer</summary>
-  23
+  Active Directory
 </details>

 ## Home Server Up-Time

-Its been **1 days** since this server shutdown
+Its been **2 days** since this server shutdown